Gerard von Brucken Fock: Career

-From 1904 to 1912 Gerard and his wife lived in Aerdenhout, a period which was interrupted by a brief stay in Berlin between 1905-1906.
-After having lived in Paris between 1912–1913, they moved to Laren and then to Katwijk aan Zee.
+From 1904 to 1912 Gerard and his wife lived in Aerdenhout, but briefly stayed in Berlin between 1905 and 1906.
+After having lived in Paris between 1912 and 1913, they moved to Laren and then to Katwijk aan Zee.
 In Laren, he wrote a book about the impending kingdom of God on Earth, that he sent to an interested publisher, but he asked the manuscript back.
 Middelburg music publisher Anthony Noske approached him shortly in April 1918 in order to push his work ahead, but Gerard politely refused any help saying that he was going through one of his many anti-art periods again.
 A month later he wrote, however, that an illness of his wife had opened his eyes and that he had decided to return to his former views and lifestyle.
 Eventually he settled down in Heemstede in 1920 where he stayed until his death.
 In this last period of his life von Brucken Fock gave some church concerts, but wrote music mainly for himself, fleeing from the company of others.
 He also worked again in his oratorio The Second Coming of Christ that he had composed around 1905.
 Shortly before his death, at the age of 75, he completed his requiem, a masterpiece, which he began writing in 1888 and finished in 1933, with a successful premiere one year later.
 He died at Aerdenhout in 1935, specifying in his will that a fund should be created under his name to promote concerts and art exhibitions each year in the Netherlands.

 Musical works

 Gerard von Brucken Fock established his reputation as a composer of piano sonatas, preludes and moments musicaux, which were performed many times during his lifetime.
 Many of his compositions were published in the Netherlands and abroad, mostly with positive reviews.
 He was very active as a composer and also as a visual artist.
 He created a large number of works which shows the influence of, among others, Johannes Brahms, Frédéric Chopin, Franz Liszt and also from his friend Edvard Grieg who called him the "Dutch Chopin."
-The most important part of Gerard Focks repertoire as an artist came about between 1910 and 1920 for he allowed himself to be partially inspired in his compositions by the same topics of his drawings and paintings, the landscapes and the sea.
-His work is in line with those by Daniel de Lange and Alphons Diepenbrock, and consequently with the Hague School of music, although it has different style influences.
+The most important part of Gerard Focks repertoire as an artist came about between 1910 and 1920 for he allowed himself to be partially inspired in his compositions by the same topics of his drawings and paintings, the landscapes and the sea, and consequently with the Hague School of painting, although it has different style influences, but can be called Impressiniosm, like some of his music.
+His musical work is in line with those by the Amsterdam composers Daniel de Lange and Alphons Diepenbrock.
 He also wrote much religious music, including an oratorio, The Second Coming of Christ (1910), and a requiem (1933).